 Idless Forest Plan

-The Idless Forest Plan covers 113 Hectares of the Public Forest Estate, just north of Truro in Cornwall.
+The Idless Forest Plan covers 113 Hectares of the nation's forests, just north of Truro in Cornwall.
 It includes St. Clement, Bishop's and Lady's woods, and most of Lord's Wood - the small northern section of this wood is privately owned.
 Idless Woods are bordered by open fields to the west and a narrow valley to the east, with more privately owned woodland on the opposite bank of the stream which forms the boundary of the plan area.

 The public forest here is a mixture of conifer and broadleaved plantation, mature and regenerating native woodland.
 Most of it is actively managed to provide timber for local and national businesses, and to improve the quality of the remaining tree crop.

 There is a well preserved iron age hill fort in the middle of Bishop's wood, its ramparts and interior covered with old oak coppice.
 This Scheduled Monument (SM) is the subject of a separate management plan agreed with Historic England.
 Other heritage features include six charcoal burning platforms within the enclosure, evidence of a long history of management.

 The entire forest is classed as an Ancient Woodland, apart from the area immediately surrounding the fort, and regeneration of native species is a priority.
 Remnants of Ancient Semi Natural Woodland are found among the planted trees and along the eastern watercourse.

 The whole of the area covered by the plan is dedicated as open access land under the Countryside and Rights Of Way act, and the woods provide a valuable recreational resource for the local community.
 The forest roads and public footpaths which pass through the woods are well used by dog walkers and horse riders.
 There is also an orienteering course maintained by the Cornwall Orienteering Club, and the main forest road is used for sled dog training.